-Wyatt Buescher is a multidisciplinary photographic artist currently working as a printing assistant and photo editor at Cushing Printing, and as a Studio Facilitator at The MARWEN foundation.
-He was born and raised in Chicago, Illinois where he currently lives and works.
-He earned his Bachelors in Fine Arts degree at Virginia Commonwealth University in Richmond, VA with a major in Photography and Filmmaking.
-Buescher is a practicing fine artist working primarily with the experimentation and repetition of imagery as a learning process, his work often finds itself exploring the relationships between architectural structures and natural environments as they relate personally to his struggle with Visual Dyspraxia.
-He also does freelance photographic and editing jobs in and around the Chicagoland area, and he also manages apartment buildings in the Fulton Market District Area.
-He has exhibited in such places as Chicago, New York, and Richmond, VA.
+Wyatt Roderick Buescher is a multidisciplinary photographic artist currently seeking his Graduate Degree in Photography at Parsons, The New School for Design.
+He was born and raised in Chicago, IL, and he earned his Bachelors in Fine Arts degree at Virginia Commonwealth University in Richmond, VA with a major in Photography and Filmmaking.
+Buescher is a practicing fine artist working primarily with the experimentation and repetition of imagery as a learning process, his work often finds itself exploring the indexicality of analog and digital photography as it relates to the tools and ideas that make up the medium itself.
+He has a separate (albeit often overlapping) social practice that focuses on Educational reform, and questioning ideas of what learning really is in todays world.
+RB has exhibited in such places as Chicago, New York, and Richmond.

 - The Images I create act as templates for larger sculptural installations.

-- A broken camera still produces an image; it’s a metaphorical interpreter, a way of seeing, a way of understanding.
+- A broken camera still produces an image.

 - These images here are the representational results of attempting to engage with a myriad of questions.